as you read, I invite you to notice where you are in your life in this story. do you see yourself here?

 and the tears came.

-finally done crying, I sat in the peace that comes after a good weep.
+finally done crying, I sat in the peace that comes after a good, strong weep.
 I felt clear, calmed.
 I opened my puffy little eyes and looked into the vast blue wonder above me.
 I sat up, there in the last light of the sun, watching the wind ripple through the fecund green grass like love. in that moment, I finally found it, my skillful question:

-‘what am I doing?’
+“what am I doing?”

 I looked left. far, far across the rolling hills, I saw the city.
 I’d lived there, ran a business there, and that life is a memory now. crouching on the land, it was wreathed in smog with sunset glinting off glass windows like angry eyes, concrete limned in more concrete.
-I looked right. far, far across the rolling hills, I saw…green hills of emerald grass. open space. nature. goodness. freedom. the web of life in it’s simplicity and it’s splendor.
+I looked right. far, far across the rolling hills, I saw…green hills of emerald grass. open space. nature. goodness. freedom. the web of life in its simplicity and splendor.

 I don’t know if I can properly articulate the impact of that powerful ‘aha!’ moment – how meaningful it was that clarity finally came after hopping off the familiar path, being humbled by my own stuck-ness, giving myself to pent-up emotions, or the exquisite clarity of ‘what am I doing?’ pealing like a bell in my heart, followed by ‘this is not for me, and something big and wide and wonderful is calling instead.’ it was powerful for me.
 I give thanks.